Featured Images in WordPress with RenderForm

 When a post is published or updated, and the plugin is active, it will:

-This process runs in the background after each post save or update.
-The end result is a branded, consistent image without any manual image editing required.
+This runs in the background after each post save or update.
+The result is a branded, consistent image without manual image editing.

 Use Case Example

-- You create a template in RenderForm with a dynamic text field called
+1. You create a template in RenderForm with a dynamic text field called title.

 Things to Know

-- You control exactly what is sent to RenderForm and what is displayed in the image.
+• You control exactly what is sent to RenderForm and what is shown in the image.

-RenderForm helps remove a repetitive task from your publishing workflow by generating featured images on the fly.
-It ensures brand consistency and saves time, especially if you’re regularly publishing content.
+RenderForm removes a repetitive task from the publishing workflow by generating featured images on the fly.
+It keeps the look of the site consistent and saves time if you publish often.

-While the plugin setup is straightforward, you’ll need to create your own template and define exactly which post fields should be used.
-Once configured, it quietly handles image generation behind the scenes, keeping your blog looking consistent without the design overhead.
+The plugin setup is straightforward, but you still need to build your own template and decide which post fields to use.
+Once that is done, it handles image generation in the background.